site-prism/site_prism/CONTRIBUTING.md

 $ bundle
 ```

-Commands you may need whilst hacking on SitePrism are ...
+Commands you may need whilst contributing to SitePrism are ...

 ```bash
 $ bundle exec cucumber # Run feature tests on Chrome (Default browser)